ugosan/ugosan.github.io/_posts/2022-08-02-Deploying-a-headless-logstash-kubernetes.md

   "encoded": "RlNXaEU0TUJXQWVtRnlHU3p6d0o6STkzVE9yX1RSTy03TGdiMHU5YWlZZw=="
 }
 ```

+Note that we are defining two roles `my_role` which allows Logstash to fetch the pipeline definitions from Elasticsearch and `my_write_role` which will allow us to write to a datastream from our output.

 ## <mark> Secret </mark>

 Next, we need to create a Kubernetes Secret with our API key, paste the value from the `encoded` field to a variable we are calling `ELASTICSEARCH_API_KEY`: